dialogflow/dialogflow-android-client/README.md

 SDK requires specification of the OAuth2 Access Token that could be found in the API.AI agents details page for each of the agents.

-The SDK allows using twi types of speech recognition:
+The SDK allows using two types of speech recognition:

 1. Google.
 Speech recognition is performed using Google's speech recognition on the client / in the cloud.
 Recognized text is passed to the API.AI query service for processing.